Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

-Alloying $3d$ metals with heavier elements can also boost the effective strength of the spin-orbit coupling (SOC).
+Alloying $3d$ metals with heavier elements can also boost the effective strength of the spin-orbit coupling.
 Indeed, the SOC constant of Pt $5d$ states is one order of magnitude larger than that of Fe $3d$ states, and can therefore be used to enhance anisotropic magnetic interactions and the magnetocrystalline anisotropy (MAE).
 Indeed, the results for Pt-doped $3d$ metals~\cite{PhysRevB.52.13419} showed that the MAE is to a large extent defined by non-local scattering of electrons from the SOC potential of Pt states.
-In the next section we will see how these ideas become particularly useful for inducing large magnetocrystalline anisotropy and DM interaction in low-dimensional systems.
+Below, we will see how these ideas become particularly useful for inducing large magnetocrystalline anisotropy and DM interaction in low-dimensional systems.